641357978

 When it comes to feeding your little one, you want to make sure you’re getting things just right.
 And if you’re wondering about how to prepare formula milk, you’re certainly not alone.

-Below you’ll find the answers to some common questions about how to prepare formula milk.
+Below you’ll find the answers to some common questions on how to prepare formula milk, and how to ensure that you’re protecting your baby’s immune system by doing so safely.

 1. Wash your hands and sterilise all utensils according to manufacturers’ instructions.

-3. Using the scoop provided, level off the powder with a clean knife or the built in leveller if provided.
+3. Using the scoop provided, level off the powdered infant formula with a clean knife or the built-in leveller if provided.
 Do not press/heap the powder.

-4. Add the correct measure of powder to the water (please refer to the pack instructions).
+4. Add the correct measure of powdered infant formula to the water (please refer to the pack instructions).
 Adding too many or too few scoops can be harmful.
 Place the sterilised teat and cap on the bottle and shake immediately, vertically and vigorously for at least 10 seconds, until the powder is dissolved.

-5. Cool under running tap.
+5. Cool the bottle under a cold running water tap.
 Check the temperature of the feed.
 Feed immediately.

 What’s shakin’, baby?

 Did you know that shaking your baby’s milk is a key part of perfectly prepared formula milk?
-Immediately after the formula powder is added to the water, shake your baby’s bottle vigorously and vertically until all of the powder has dissolved - this takes at least 10 seconds.
+Immediately after the powdered infant formula is added to the water, shake your baby’s bottle vigorously and vertically until all of the powder has dissolved - this takes at least 10 seconds.

 Any questions?
 Formula Preparation FAQs